Polynesia Cup

 The Polynesia Cup (Coupe de Polynésie) was a football tournament for Polynesian nations within the Oceania Football Confederation.
 It acted along with the Melanesia Cup as a qualifying tournament for the OFC Nations Cup.
 The last tournament was played in 2000.

 The tournament involved a round-robin format where every team played each other once at the location of the tournament.

+In the first tournament in 1994, Tahiti, fielding a young and inexperienced team, beat Tonga 1-0, American Samoa 2-0 and Western Samoa 7-0.
+Lolani Koko, a multisport athlete, captained the Western Samoan team.
+He had competed as a runner in the 1982 Commonwealth Games and was also an international rugby player for Western Samoa.